K-Kielak/teyered/README.md

 Machine Learning framework for tiredness detection.

-The following sections accompany the code and explains in depth the concepts required to understand it.
+The following sections accompany the code and explain in depth the concepts required to understand it.

 ## Facial features extraction